About the Advanced Social Work Practice Postgraduate course

 More questions?No matter what your questions, we are here to answer them, visit our International website to get more information and find out about our online open days.

 MODULES & LEARNING

-Develop critical reflection skills and knowledge in order to enhance your professional capability and promote ethical practice and effective partnerships.
+Develop skills and knowledge to reflect on current social work perspectives in order to enhance your professional capability and promote ethical practice and effective partnerships.

 Critically analyse and evaluate your practice as educators for social work workplace settings.
 Analyse and examine experiences and evaluate and transform practice from learning accordingly.

-You'll take part in interactive workshops and discussion groups, deliver group projects and even experience simulated practice sessions, to develop your own unique perspectives on current approaches to social care.
+Take part in workshops and discussion groups, deliver projects, use interactive learning tools and experience simulated practice environments to improve upon your current work practices.